For Faculty and Staff

 - Work to obtain media coverage through what you, along with the professionals in our office, deem the best option.
 It could be a news release, a news conference or an exclusive placement with a journalist.

 - Prepare op-ed pieces for publication in local, regional, or national newspapers and magazines.

 - Write stories for internal publications such as Inside Oregon.
 We also can assist you in working to place your story in other campus publications.

 Preparing news releases and opinion pieces

-Professionals in Communications are here to help you prepare news releases, if a news release is the best way to produce results you desire.
+Professionals in Media Relations are here to help you prepare news releases, if a news release is the best way to produce results you desire.
 We encourage you to contact us at 541-346-3134 or to write us at firstname.lastname@example.org for a news release template.
-Once your draft release is completed, the Communications team takes responsibility for editing and distributing it, as required by university policy.
+Once your draft release is completed, the Media Relations team takes responsibility for editing and distributing it, as required by university policy.

 In addition, Media Relations staff can help you write op-ed pieces when we agree that such a piece is the best way to get your message across.
 We also can attempt to place them with news organizations.
 Pieces that provide strong, articulate viewpoints and calls to action have better chances of being published.
 Each publication has its own guidelines, but generally op-eds of 600 words or less are more likely to be published.